orbitalquark/scinterm/doc/01_Usage.md

 ## Curses Compatibility

-Since curses is quite low-level in terms of graphics capability compared to GUI toolkits like GTK and Qt, Scinterm lacks some Scintilla features:
+Scinterm lacks some Scintilla features due to curses' non-existant graphics
+capabilities:

 * Any settings with alpha values are not supported.
 * Autocompletion lists cannot show images (pixmap surfaces are not supported).